Metrological/rdk-emulator/README.md

 License
 -------

-Please read and agree the the [LICENSE](https://github.com/Metrological/rdk-emulator/blob/master/LICENSE) before using the RDK Emulator.
+Please read and agree with the [LICENSE](https://github.com/Metrological/rdk-emulator/blob/master/LICENSE) before using the RDK Emulator.
 All OSS licenses can be found at [OSS_LICENSES](https://github.com/Metrological/rdk-emulator/blob/master/OSS_LICENSES).

 Contribute
 ----------